brvarner/fr-tht/README.md

 You can run this app on your own machine by [cloning it](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), running the `npm i` command to install all node packages while in the project's directory via the terminal, then by running the `npm start` script in that same terminal.
 This command will run the app in development mode, and open [http://localhost:3000](http://localhost:3000) so you can view it in your browser.

+This app was built using [Styled Components](https://styled-components.com/), which lets us keep our components neater by grouping necessary elements together, while also styling them with CSS.
+There's documentation in the index.js file of each subfolder explaining the export structure.

 You can also see a working example of this form deployed on Vercel here: https://fr-tht.vercel.app/

 ## Possible Package Error: